Gordon suburb profile

 Gordon rental market trends

-The rental market in Gordon has shown stability, with house rents remaining unchanged over the past year at $1,400 per week, while unit rents have experienced a modest increase of 5.3% to $790 per week.
-This steady performance reflects Gordon's appeal as a desirable suburb with a balanced rental market, offering opportunities for both renters and investors.
+The rental market in Gordon has shown stability, with house rents remaining unchanged over the past year at $1,400 per week.
+Meanwhile, unit rents have experienced a modest increase of 6.7%, reaching $800 per week.
+With its established amenities and desirable location, Gordon continues to attract renters seeking a balanced suburban lifestyle.

 Suburbs near Gordon